 Major research studies on the coherence-creating effects of Transcendental Meditation (TM) include:

-East Hostilities Reduced
+Middle East Hostilities Reduced

 Similarly, large TM groups in Manila, New Delhi and Puerto Rico corresponded with significant declines in violent crimes.
 Alternative explanations could not account for the results.
 (Journal of Mind and Behavior, 1987, 8: 67-104).